Garden Grants for Schools, Communities, and NonProfits

 Junior Master Gardener

 Just like in previous years, we had so many wonderful applicants and the decision was a hard one.
 Growing Spaces puts much thought & consideration into choosing the causes for which we award these in-house grants.
-We are proud to announce our 2022 grant winners Harlem Grown and Valor Point Domiciliary Care for Homeless Veterans
+We are proud to announce our 2023 grant winners The Prolific Achievers Academy and Unity Gardens.

-To see the projects we supported in 2020, visit our Food Insecurity Charities Blog.
+To see the projects we supported in 2020, visit our Food Insecurity Charities Blog Post.

 We have also created a new fundraising page to provide information to our community on garden projects and greenhouse fundraisers.
 Contact us if you would like your fundraiser to be included on this page.